robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ On the other hand, if the set of cases is open-ended, we might want to use a protocol instead.
 Our aggregator/bookmarking app’s `Post` model types are exactly such a case—adding support for podcasts to a `Post` `enum` could require traipsing all across the project.

+^ There are lots of other minimal types we could be enjoying: `List`, `Result`, `Box`, `Either`, `Stream`, and so forth are all common types we could use in our apps.
+There are others capturing similarly minimal patterns; and which we employ will depend heavily on what our app is doing.
+But we can always approach the task at hand by looking for minimal abstractions which will express it more elegantly.
+I highly recommend doing so.

-^ These approaches will help us avoid subclassing when we’re working purely with our own code, but what about when we’re dealing with Cocoa?
+^ Each of these approaches will help us avoid subclassing when we’re working purely with our own code, but as often as not, we’re using Apple’s, too.
+What about when we’re dealing with Cocoa?

 ---